wonseok95/circleci-images/README.md

 ## Limitations
 * The template language is WIP - it only supports `{{BASE_IMAGE}}` template.
 We should extend this.
 * Generated Dockerfiles isn't checked into repo.
 Since we track moving set of tags, checking into repository can create lots of unnecessary changes.
-* By default, a given branch will push images to the [`ccitest` Docker Hub org](https://hub.docker.com/r/ccistaging), with the branch name appended to all image tags.
+* By default, a given branch will push images to the [`ccitest` Docker Hub org](https://hub.docker.com/r/ccitest), with the branch name appended to all image tags.
 Once a given branch is merged to staging, staging will then push images to the [`ccistaging` Docker Hub org](https://hub.docker.com/r/ccistaging).
-Finally, we can promote rebuild those images on the [`circleci` Docker Hub org](https://hub.docker.com/r/circleci) by merging changes from `staging` into the `master` branch.
+Finally, we can rebuild those images on the [`circleci` Docker Hub org](https://hub.docker.com/r/circleci) by merging changes from `staging` into the `master` branch.
 * We cannot support Oracle JDK for licensing reasons.
 See [Oracle's Binary Code License Agreement for the Java SE Platform](http://oracle.com/technetwork/java/javase/terms/license/index.html) and [Stack Exchange: Is there no Oracle JDK for docker?](https://devops.stackexchange.com/questions/433/is-there-no-oracle-jdk-for-docker) for details.

 ## Licensing